Kingdom Hearts: Story

-In Kingdom Hearts III, Sora regains his "Power of Waking" in his group's travels while Riku and Mickey retrace Aqua's steps to find her and Terra.
-Sora later discovers Eraqus's Keyblade on the beach and uses it to open a door to the Realm of Darkness, finding Aqua who has been consumed by darkness after Ansem was abducted by Xehanort's Heartless.
-Once Aqua is purified by Sora and Riku, she leads them to Castle Oblivion which she restores to its true form as the Land of Departure to revive Ventus despite Vanitas' interference.
-The group are joined by Kairi and Lea as they face Xehanort and his followers, with a Riku Replica completing the group, at the Keyblade Graveyard.
-After initially losing the fight, Sora once again uses the "Power of Waking" to restore the guardians and call upon the "Lingering Will" armour, to assist in the fight.
-Afterwards it is revealed that Saix and Vexen sabotaged the Organization's plan by restoring Roxas as Sora's group manage to defeat all of Xehanort's remaining selves while freeing Xion and Terra from his control.
-Xehanort kills Kairi to force Sora to manifest the χ-blade, revealing his true plan is to use the true Kingdom Hearts to wipe the slate on reality clean before finally being defeated.
+In Kingdom Hearts III, Sora regains his "Power of Waking" in his group's travels while Riku and Mickey retrace Aqua's steps.
+Sora later discovers Eraqus's Keyblade and uses it to open a door to the Realm of Darkness, finding Aqua who has been consumed by darkness after Ansem was abducted by Xehanort's Heartless.
+Once Sora and Riku purify Aqua, she leads them to Castle Oblivion, which she restores to its true form as the Land of Departure to revive Ventus despite Vanitas' interference.
+Kairi and Lea join the group as they face Xehanort, his followers, and a Riku Replica at the Keyblade Graveyard.
+After initially losing, Sora once again uses the "Power of Waking" to restore the guardians and call the "Lingering Will" armor, to assist.
+Afterward it is revealed that Saïx and Vexen sabotaged the Organization's plan by restoring Roxas in a replica body.
+Sora's group manages to defeat Xehanort's remaining selves while freeing Xion and Terra from his control.
+Xehanort kills Kairi to force Sora to manifest the χ-blade, revealing his plan is to use the true Kingdom Hearts to wipe reality before finally being defeated.
 Xehanort departs with Eraqus's spirit into the light as Sora closes Kingdom Hearts.
-Sora also sacrifices himself by using the "Power of Waking" once more to revive Kairi.
-Sometime later, all the guardians, including their close friends and allies, celebrate victory at Destiny Islands.
-Xigbar, revealed to be the current incarnation of the ancient Keyblade Master Luxu from the time of the Keyblade War, summons the Foretellers, his fellow Keyblade Masters, to the present for the next phase of his mission.
-A year later, all attempts to find a clue to Sora's current whereabouts have proven to be futile until Riku and Kairi, with the help of the Fairy Godmother, find clues that lead them to believe that Sora has been transported outside of their reality.
+Sora also sacrifices himself by using the Power of Waking to revive Kairi.
+Afterward, the guardians as well as their close friends and allies, celebrate at Destiny Islands.
+Xigbar, revealed to be the current incarnation of the ancient Keyblade Master Luxu, summons the Foretellers, his fellow Keyblade Masters, to the present for the next phase of his mission.
+A year later, Riku and Kairi, with the help of the Fairy Godmother, find clues that lead them to believe that Sora has been transported outside of their reality.
 Riku embarks on a search for him after opening a portal to another reality in the Final World.
-Elsewhere, Sora meets Yozora, a supposedly fictional character from a video game.
+Elsewhere, Sora meets Yozora, a fictional character from a video game.
 During their exchange Yozora claims that he is tasked to "save Sora" and the world is transported into Shibuya.
 Sora is challenged to a fight by Yozora, whom he defeats.
-Yozora fades away as Sora returns to The Final World.
-Both Sora and Yozora wonder if their meeting was real, with neither character making sense of it.
+Yozora fades away as Sora returns to the Final World.